 Mummy Time: How much time do UK mums get to themselves?

-We’ve all heard the old saying ‘a mothers work is never done’ and from the early morning alarms to the late night wake up calls, mothers take on one of the hardest jobs in the world.
+From early morning alarms to late night wake up calls, being a parent can be one of the hardest jobs in the world.

 How much self care time do mums get?